 COMFORT FOOD COACHES

 When Zebbie Carney discovered his beloved hot chicken was a phenomenon that only existed in his East Nashville hometown, he knew she had to do something to share it with the masses.
-After moving to Birmingham seven years ago, Zebbie’s dream has come to life by bringing hot chicken to Alabama with Eugene’s Hot Chicken food truck.
-Not only does Eugene’s serve some of the most flavorful chicken south of Music City, it also serves fresh vegetables like sautéed corn and heirloom tomatoes, as well as their popular Southern cole slaw.
+After moving to Birmingham several years ago, Zebbie’s dream has come to life by bringing hot chicken to Alabama with Eugene’s Hot Chicken food truck.
+Not only does Eugene’s serve some of the most flavorful chicken south of Music City, but it also serves fresh vegetables like sautéed corn and heirloom tomatoes, as well as their popular Southern coleslaw.
 Eugene’s mild chicken tenders and fries is the best seller, but Zebbie recommends the sandwich.
 “People should try our hot chicken sandwich.
-It has the perfect balance of flavors,” say Zebbie.
+It has the perfect balance of flavors,” says Zebbie.
 “Flavor sets us apart from the competition.
 We keep it simple but we try to bring different amazing flavors to every meal.”
-Eugene’s offers homemade banana pudding and also is in the works to begin selling homemade ice cream soon.
+Eugene’s offers a killer homemade banana pudding.

-MELT has every grilled cheese option you could possibly imagine but their most popular item is the classic melt with bacon.
-The Buffalo chicken melt is a close second and both are staples on the MELT menu.
+MELT has every grilled cheese option you could possibly imagine, but their most popular item is the classic melt with bacon.
+The Buffalo Chicken Melt is a close second and both are staples on the menu.
 Fries and tomato basil soup also hit the spot as the most popular side dishes.
-If you’re hungry for MELT and looking to meet Matilda, the best way is to call MELT at (205) 917-5000 and ask where she is!
-“Our favorite thing about the food truck is that it is where we came from,” says Paget.
-“She is our roots and we won’t ever forget that.
-What started as an idea became a food truck and two restaurants, and we are very thankful for the community for their love and support.”
+If you’re hungry for MELT, the best way is to call MELT at (205) 917-5000 and ask where Matilda is!

 Travis Chicago Style

-News of this food truck went viral when one of our favorite foodie writers at What to Eat in Birmingham finally tracked down the elusive yet wildly popular truck and wrote about it.
-Reportedly Birmingham’s first food truck, Travis Chicago Style has been around for about 40 years, making Chicago-style Polish sausages and their famous Travis burgers — all smothered in owner Travis’ homemade barbecue sauce with onions, peppers and mustard.
-Long lines of hungry and loyal fans follow this hard-to-find truck by word of mouth but you can usually find Travis Chicago Style at the Bessemer flea market on Saturdays and Sundays starting at around 2 p.m.; Friday and Saturday nights on 2nd Avenue North across from Platinum starting around 10 p.m. until 5 a.m.; and, according to one of What to Eat in Birmingham’s sources, “west of I-65 on Lakeshore at a big Regions bank office by the lake with the walking trail around it on Thursdays and Fridays.”
-And look out for their second truck and a possible brick-and-mortar location in Avondale!
+Reportedly Birmingham’s first food truck, Travis Chicago Style has been around for about 40 years, serving Chicago-style Polish sausages and their famous Travis burgers — all smothered in owner Travis’ homemade barbecue sauce with onions, peppers and mustard.
+Long lines of hungry and loyal fans follow this hard-to-find truck by word of mouth, but you can usually find Travis Chicago Style at the Bessemer Flea Market on Saturdays and Sundays starting at around 2 p.m.; Friday and Saturday nights on Second Avenue North across from Platinum starting around 10 p.m. until 5 a.m.

-So, like your favorite food trucks on Facebook, follow them on Instagram and Twitter or call them up to find out where they’ll be this week, for a tasty bite on the streets of Birmingham!
+So, like your favorite food trucks on Facebook, follow them on Instagram, or call them up to find out where they’ll be this week for a tasty bite on the streets of Birmingham!
 And make sure to tell them StyleBlueprint sent you!